3manuel0/FToP/README.md

 # FToP

-⚠️ **Note:** This project isn't finished yet — I'm still working on it to fix bugs and things might break or change.
+⚠️ **Note:This project isn't finished yet — I'm still working on it to fix bugs and things might break or change.**

 A fun project in C and then compile it to wasm to use with js.